joyceetng00/dsp/03-command_line.md

 * deleting a file . rm filename
 * renaming a file . mv "old location" "new location"
 * listing hidden files . ls -a
-* copying a file from one directory to another
+* copying a file from one directory to another . cp source destination

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)